pattern-lab/website/docs/pattern-adding-annotations.md

 heading: Adding Annotations
 ---

 Annotations provide an easy way to add notes to elements that may appear inside patterns.
 Annotations can be saved as a single JSON file at `./source/_annotations/annotations.js` or as multiple Markdown files in `./source/_annotations/`.
-You can use They're _not_ tied to any specific patterns.
+They're _not_ tied to any specific patterns.
 When annotations are active they are compared against every pattern using a CSS selector syntax.

 ## The Elements of an Annotation